Release Marine, Inc. Listed by pear Ransomware Group

 Handmade sport fishing equipment and yacht furnishings

 On June 10, 2026, Release Marine, Inc. appeared on the leak site of the pear ransomware group.
-The company, which makes handmade sport fishing equipment and yacht furnishings, had internal files exfiltrated during a ransomware attack.
+The company, which makes handmade sport fishing equipment and yacht furnishings, is claimed to have had internal files exfiltrated during a ransomware attack.
 Customers, suppliers, and employees whose personal or financial details were stored in those files now face the risk that their information could be published or sold.

 Why This Matters for You and Your Family